PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 | Deprecations? | yes / no
 | Fixed ticket? | Fixes #{issue number here}.
 | How to test?  | Please indicate how to best verify that this PR is correct.
+| What are the parts of PrestaShop are modified this PR?  | Please indicate what parts of the software we need to verify to check everything is allright

 <!-- Click the form's "Preview" button to make sure the table is functional in GitHub.
 Thank you! -->